Sunday, September 24, 2023

 Courtesy Brina Blum | Unsplash

-Some items may no longer be fit for their original intended use, but there may be ways to still repurpose them.
-Old t-shirts and plastic bottles could be turned into DIY dog toys or cleaning rags while old wooden tables and cupboards may be possible to break down and turn into shelves.
+Some items may no longer be fit for their original intended use, but there may be ways to repurpose them in your home.
+Old t-shirts and plastic bottles could be turned into DIY items or cleaning rags while old wooden tables and cupboards may be possible to break down and turn into shelves.

-You may even be able to create new products to sell with your repurposed clutter if you’re handy enough.
 But be judicious in this process.
 Don’t keep a broken old television just because you can use it to prop open a door or window.
 Repurpose items where you can create real value and decrease the need to buy new items.
+Look at ways to use old electronics as art or planters.
+Can you turn a piece of furniture into a shelf or find another use for it?

 how to wash clothes